GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 This is how it works: a list of routes is registered in the WSGI application.
 When the application receives a request, it tries to match each one in order until one matches, and then call the corresponding handler.
-Here, for example, we define three handlers and register three routes that pointing to those handlers::
+Here, for example, we define three handlers and register three routes that point to those handlers::

     class HomeHandler(webapp2.RequestHandler):